Rutgers Begins COVID-19 Prevalence Study in Newark

 - The attitudes about and uptake of public health measures to reduce the spread of infection

-“The COMPASS study will not only get our team back out in the field to engage safely with our local communities but it will also provide another avenue for COVID-19 testing, education, and provide information on local resources,” said Christie Lyn Costanza, associate director clinical research operations at Rutgers NJMS.
+“The COMPASS study will not only get our team back out in the field to engage safely with our local communities but it will also provide another avenue for COVID-19 testing and education and provide information on local resources,” said Christie Lyn Costanza, associate director clinical research operations at Rutgers NJMS.

 Eligible volunteers will have one study visit that takes about an hour and will be asked to complete a brief survey, provide a small blood sample and have a nasal swab to test for COVID-19.
 No medicine or vaccine will be given to people who participate in the study.
 Volunteers will be notified of the results of their COVID-19 test and will be compensated for their time.